 When we perceive ourselves to be undervalued by those significant to us, we feel emotional pain.
 Too much of this over a long period of time, can “hardwire” the pain into our brain’s neural pathways to a lesser or greater degree, depending on our experiences – and result in a state of depression, anxiety, low self esteem, loneliness, isolation – which in turn can produce dysfunctional behaviours which only serve to compound the problem.

 But God is offering us a physical condition which no longer produces emotional pain.
 It doesn’t involve a struggle to survive anymore.
-The self centredness that arises from physical and emotional vulnerability will no longer plague us.
+The self centeredness that arises from physical and emotional vulnerability will no longer plague us.
 As we will soon see, we will be completely self sufficient and in need of nothing to continue living.
 God will heal our damaged neural pathways and reconfigure the system (as it were) so that we are whole again.
-Let’s not be misunderstood here – He is not going to change us into someone else, but He is going to enhance who we really are so that we blossom and shine in all our potential.
+An assurance of this was given when Jesus on many occasions, healed those who were mentally ill.
+Let’s not misunderstand here – God is not going to change us into someone else, but He is going to enhance who we really are so that we blossom and shine in all our potential.

 So Jude in v24 could speak of a day when God will “present you faultless before the presence of His glory with exceeding joy“.
 Revelation 21:4 speaks of a time when “God will wipe away all tears from their eyes.
 There will be neither sorrow, nor crying, neither shall there be any more pain, for the former things are passed away”.
 Peter described it as a time of “joy unspeakable and full of glory” (1 Pet.
 1:8-9) and the Psalmist tells us that “in your presence is fullness of joy.
 At your right hand there are pleasures for evermore” (Psa.
 16:11).
 No wonder it was said of Jesus, that “for the joy set before him, he endured the cross … ” (Heb.
 12:2)